Last updated: 2 months

 - The noun after it (فاعِل) takes the pronoun which refers to the first subject in the sentence!
 Notice: the فاعِل is always مَرْفُوع

-Let us have a look at some examples to understand the rules:
+Let us take a look at some examples to understand the rules:

 The man whose brother is honorable came. | جاءَ الرَّجُلُ الْفاضِلُ أَخُوهُ |